Otto John (footballer): Return to Skënderbeu Korçë

 On 9 July 2018, John returned to his parent club Skënderbeu Korçë, ahead of the 2018–19 season.
 On 12 August 2018, he won his first trophy as a Skënderbeu Korçë player, the 2018 Albanian Supercup as the team defeated Laçi 3–2 at the Elbasan Arena.
 John was an unused substitute in the match.

 On 17 August 2018, John made his debut in a 1–0 home win in the opening week of the 2018–19 Albanian Superliga against Partizani Tirana after coming on as a late substitute in place of Blerim Krasniqi.
 In the second matchday versus newly-promoted side Kastrioti, he come on as a late substitute and assisted the third goal in a 3–0 victory.

 On 12 September 2018, John scored his first goal for Skënderbeu Korçë in a 3–0 win against Veleçiku Koplik in the first round of Albanian Cup.
 His first Albanian Superliga goal came five days later in the 2–0 win at Flamurtari Vlorë, netting the second of the match eight minutes after coming on as a substitute.

 Prishtina

-On 8 January 2020, John joined Football Superleague of Kosovo side Prishtina.
+On 8 January 2020, John joined Kosovo Superleague side Prishtina.
 One month later, he made his debut with Prishtina in the quarter-final of 2019–20 Kosovar Cup against Vushtrria after being named in the starting line-up and scored two goals during a 4–1 home win.

+Turan Tovuz

+On 7 July 2024, Azerbaijan Premier League club Turan Tovuz announced the signing of John from Dukagjini.
+On 2 February 2025, Turan Tovuz announced that John had left the club to sign for Al-Madina.